ghoulmann/summer-steam-program-details-2015/details-pdf/source/resources.rst

 Moody, Glyn. *Rebel Code: The inside Story of Linux and the Open Source Revolution*.
 Cambridge, Mass.: Perseus Pub., 2001.
 Print.

+Morozov, Evgeny. *The net delusion: The dark side of Internet freedom*.
+PublicAffairs, 2012.

 Muniz, Joseph, and Aamir Lakhani. *Web Penetration Testing with Kali Linux: a Practical Guide to Implementing Penetration Testing Strategies on Websites, Web Applications, and Standard Web Protocols with Kali Linux*.
 Birmingham: Packt, 2013.
 Print.